zzzprojects/docs/eval-sql.net/pages/documentations/options.md

 ## Dispose()

-Dispose object and delegate from the cache
+Disposes object and delegate from the cache

 ```csharp